ParkerStatler/S4P/README.md

 ### Software Development tools

 # Step 1
-  -Render, VS Code, and Github all were already downloaded with accounts made for each.
-  -A new github repository was made
+  -Render, VS Code, and Github all were already downloaded with accounts made for each./n -A new github repository was made
   -All of the required packages were then installed.